 Hugh Ryan Letters

-In three letters to his wife Katy, Hugh Ryan, a private with the 24th Kentucky Infantry, describes the life of a Union soldier at the close of the Civil War.
+In three letters from 1864 and 1865 to his wife Katy, Hugh Ryan, a private with the 24th Kentucky Infantry, describes the life of a Union soldier at the close of the Civil War.
 His letters speak mainly of waiting to be mustered out and his desire to return home.
 A partial, undated letter, which probably dates from Spring 1864 when Ryan's regiment was in East Tennessee, describes the difficulties faced in traveling over the mountains.
 Ryan says "our waggons [sic] has to haul provisions 25 miles over the worst road you ever saw and they break down every day more or less."

 Dates